mnhn-paul/EBRIII/pages/posters.md

 ---
-title: Empowering Biodiversity Research III
-description: March 25-25, 2024 - NATURALIS, Leiden, Netherlands
+title: Poster submission
+description: Present your work at EBRIII
 background: /assets/backgrounds/banner.jpg
 permalink: /posters/
 ---
-## Poster submission

 There will be a poster session organised at the Empowering Biodiversity Research III 2024 conference.
 You are invited to submit an abstract for a poster presentation.